akellyca/compilers-parser/README.txt

 To set up:
 	1) Run "make image"
-	2) Run "docker image ls" (to check it successfully created the image "compilers-parser")
+	2) Run "docker image ls" (to check it successfully created the image "parser")
-	3) Run "docker run -it compilers-parser"
+	3) Run "docker run -it parser"

 The dockerfile copies from michalyoung/cis461:base, creates my project as proj1, and builds the program.